rotyflo/aa/intro_to_programming/advanced_problems/README.md

 ### Last Index

 Write a method last_index that takes in a string and a character.
 The method should return the last index where the character can be found in the string.

+### Most Vowels

+Write a method most_vowels that takes in a sentence string and returns the word of the sentence that contains the most vowels.